Beata Jones on the Digication Scholars Conversations

 If academic institutions were to provide and teach students to use just one tool to integrate all their knowledge, experiences, and values, what should it be (and why)?

-She joined Digication Scholars Conversation to talk about how digital storytelling can have a powerful effect on a student’s life, even beyond their academic career.
+She joined the Digication Scholars Conversation to discuss how digital storytelling can powerfully affect students' lives, even beyond their academic careers.

 The Power of Digital Storytelling

-Dr. Pamela Rutledge, the Director of the Media Psychology Research Center and faculty in the media psychology program at Fielding Graduate University put it succinctly: stories are how we think.
+Dr. Pamela Rutledge, Director of the Media Psychology Research Center and faculty member in the media psychology program at Fielding Graduate University, puts it succinctly: Stories are how we think.

-The digital age has only amplified the effect that stories can have, and this is becoming more widely recognized in higher education, along with the impact that this can have on students, institutions, and even society at large.
+The digital age has only amplified the effect that stories can have, which is becoming more widely recognized in higher education.
+This includes the impact that stories can have on students, institutions, and even society.

-In the Digication Scholars Conversation, Beata Jones emphasized how beneficial it was for students to have the means and the guidance to be able to tell their story better through their ePortfolios, not just for learning assessment, but to help them reflect and integrate their experiences in a way that’s useful for external audiences as well.
+In the Digication Scholars Conversation, Beata Jones emphasized how beneficial it was for students to have the means and guidance to tell their stories better through their ePortfolios.
+This was not just for learning assessment but also to help them reflect on and integrate their experiences in a helpful way for external audiences.

-That said, students have not always been given the opportunity to tell their respective stories in such a focused way, so there are challenges to look out for:
+That said, students have not always been allowed to tell their respective stories in such a focused way, so there are challenges to look out for:

 Identity, Storytelling, and ePortfolio

-The stories that individuals construct for themselves can have a significant effect on their life and on the people around them.
-In an academic setting, this can be used to integrate and extract more value from their learning experiences, as well as better understand how they relate to these (and vice-versa).
-However, it hasn’t always been clear how students could do this in the most effective way.
+The stories that individuals construct for themselves can significantly affect their lives and the lives of those around them.
+In an academic setting, this can be used to integrate and extract more value from students' learning experiences and better understand how they relate to these (and vice versa).
+However, it hasn’t always been clear how students could do this virtually.

 "It's extraordinary… often… when institutions embark on these efforts… they may not realize how little students previously have had the opportunity to tell their stories — they haven't been asked, certainly not in school!"
 Beata remarked.

-If no one asks students these questions or guides them in any meaningful way, how can they cohesively construct and tell their unique, respective stories?
+If no one asks students these questions or guides them meaningfully, how can they cohesively construct and tell their unique, respective stories?

 Beata noticed this and went to work toward trying to create a systemic shift in how their program would use ePortfolios to integrate digital storytelling, starting with helping students appreciate the value that they could derive from it to facilitating an academic environment and framework with the tools and best practices that would enable them to craft their stories well.